SESAME-Synchrotron/CCD/docs/source/Control.rst

 IOC Database
 ............

 In the IOC database, there are units of PV's called **Records**.
-Each of these records have a specific type that allows them to alter the functionality of the PV.
+Each of these records has a specific type that allows it to alter the functionality of the PV.
 In every one of these records, there are **fields**, in which include attributes and some of the possible functions that that the PV could do.

 **Record:** an object with a unique name, properties (**fields**) and contains information (data) where different data types can appear in different fields.
 A record also has the ability to perform actions on data.